Don’t Get Zapped in Europe:

 • Use a converter for anything that’s not dual voltage

-• Bring a USB charging hub or power strip
+• Bring a USB multi-port charger instead of a power strip (especially for cruises)

 • Leave high-wattage appliances at home if they aren’t made for 220V